Running Our Business In The Pandemic

 Arjun says, "Yes but there's nothing to worry.
 I'm feeling fine and I only picked him up at the airport."

-At this time, there was only one case in India and that was in Hyderabad.
-Nobody even wore masks before the first lockdown.
-I hurriedly got up and asked him to leave, I told our chef and we both ran home to take a bath.
 We discarded the glass that he had used to drink water.
 We threw the clothes that we were wearing and sanitized everything repeatedly.

 During this frenzy, I started imagining what would happen if one of us got COVID19.
 At that time, it wasn't as common as it is now.
 I visualized shutting down my business because we would have no customers.
 I felt so much anger towards this ignorant individual who travelled all the way from Hyderabad to Bangalore potentially spreading this contagious disease to hundreds of people.